DIY Miniature Sheep

 DIY Miniature Sheep: full tutorial for these easy to make sheep, made from polymer clay and staples.
 A beautiful addition to your spring decor.

-These miniature sheep are so cute, and they are the perfect touch for spring.
+These miniature sheep full of sheep charm are the perfect touch for spring.
 And be sure to check out lots more amazing ideas for spring DIY’s linked at the bottom of this post with some of my favourite bloggers for the Seasonal Simplicity Spring Series, hosted by The Happy Housie.

 Inspiration

-I decided as a spring craft to make some new ones -a replacement for mine, and a few for good friends who would appreciate the story.
+I decided as a spring craft to make some new ones -a replacement for mine, and a few for good friends who would appreciate the story with the latest polymer clay sheep model.
 Since it’s still snowy I used the original stone, and a little new green moss.
-When the snow melts all go looking in the woods, and fine a few good stones for the ones for my friends.
+When the snow melts all go looking in the woods, and find a few good stones for the ones for my friends.

 How To Make Miniature Sheep